PhilaNgcamu/typescript-core-basics/typescript/MoreOnFunctions/README.md

 - You can create a new object with the **new** operator.
 This can be applied when you want have a defined constructor with the new operator to create an object.
 This is called **construct signatures**.
 Reference: [functions.ts](functions.ts).

+<h2>Generic Functions</h2>

+- In TypeScript, generic functions are used when we want to describe a correspondence between two values by declaring a _type parameter_ in the function signature.
+Reference: [functions.ts](functions.ts).

 - NOTE: Use "**tsc --target es2021 <-- fileName -->**" to compile the ts file